 Day 7.
 Full-day Montenegro experience

 The next stop is Kotor, where we will have a guided walking tour.
 This old Mediterranean town, surrounded by formidable city walls, was built between the 12th and 14th centuries.
 Its medieval architecture and other cultural monuments are why UNESCO included the city on the list of “World Natural and Historical Heritage Sites.”
-We’ll check out the Cathedral of St. Tryphon, Maritime Museum, numerous Palaces, and Old Square and get to feel the atmosphere of this unique medieval town.
-Here, we will have a lunch break.
+We’ll visit the Cathedral of St. Tryphon, the Maritime Museum, numerous Palaces, and Old Square, and experience the atmosphere of this unique medieval town.
+We will have a lunch break here.

 Overnight: Trebinje